Biography of Christel Hamann

-Christian (sobriquet Christel) Bernhard Julius Hamann was born on 27th of February, 1870, in Hammelwarden, near Oldenburg, Germany, to Georg Wilhelm Christian Hamann (b.
+Christian (sobriquet Christel) Bernhard Julius Hamann was born on 27 February, 1870, in Hammelwarden, near Oldenburg, Germany, to Georg Wilhelm Christian Hamann (b.
 1834), a border guard and later usher in Ellwürden, and Catherina Margaretha Louise (b.
 1837).

 It seems Christel Hamann owes his interest in the mechanics and construction of calculating machines to one of his father's friends, namely the Würzburg Professor of mathematics Dr. Eduard Selling.
 In 1880s Selling devised a calculating machine of very original construction (see the machine of Selling), and the young Christel was allowed to take part in the building of this peculiar calculating machine.
 This collaboration with Prof. Selling must be regarded as crucial for the later life of Hamann.

 Obviously from his youth Hamann demonstrated an extreme talent and energy in technics.
 As a teenager he attended a local technical school in Bremerhaven, working at the same time as a mechanic in Nautischen Institut bei W. Rudolph in Bremerhaven.
 Then he worked in Mathematisch-Mechanischen Institut von A. Ott in Kempten, in workshops of Carl Zeiss in Jena and in the workshop of Carl Bamberg in Berlin.
 In 1896 Hamann became independent by starting his own institute in Berlin—the Mathematical-Mechanical Institute in Berlin.